Muaath5/AutoReplyUserBot/README.md

 ## Building
 ### Prerequist
 1. Git
-2. Visual Studio 2019 (With C#)
+2. Visual Studio (2019 is suggested) (With C#)
-3. Built TDLib for Architicture you'll use TDLib there.
-You may can find built TDLib binaries [here](https://github.com/Muaath5/TDLibBinaries)

 ### Steps
-1. Download via `git clone ...`
-2. Open in Visual Studio
+1. Open in Visual Studio and clone the repo
-3. Running the application (You'll get an error, No problem)
-4. Edit on `AutoReplyUserBot.csporj` and add path of dependenecies there
+2. Running `git clone https://github.com/Muaath5/TDLibBinaries.git` in a folder next to this repo's folder
-5. Run the application again, It'll run! **Enjoy!**
+3. Run the application

 ## Running the app
 At first, You should set `TELEGRAM_API_ID` and `TELEGRAM_API_HASH` environment variables, Unless you'll get an error.